califrench/CSCI340-Virtual-Paging-Assignment/README.md

 ## Resources
 Refer to your textbook and class notes of OS paging policies and implementations.
 * If you require a good C language reference, consult K&R[3].
-* The Internet[4] is also a good resource for finding information related to solving this assignment.
+* The internet[4] is also a good resource for finding information related to solving this assignment.
 * You may wish to consult the man pages for the following items, as they will be useful and/or required to complete this assignment.
-Note that the first argument to the “man” command is the chapter, insuring that you access the appropriate version of each man page.
+Note that the first argument to the “man” command is the chapter, ensuring that you access the appropriate version of each man page.
 * See man man for more information.
 	* man 1 make